 For more information on how to renew, read Renewals: Renewing your items.

-Books may be returned to the Library drop boxes after Tues.
-Sept.
-8th.
-As a precaution, we will be setting aside returned items for 72 hours.
+Books may be returned to the Library drop boxes.
 Drop boxes are located at the following campus locations:

 You can borrow books that are in the collection of another Algonquin College campus library and pick them up at your campus.
 This is called an Intercampus loan.

-To borrow an item, place the item on hold in the Catalogue and set the campus to your campus.
+To borrow an item, request the item through Page 1+ and set the campus to your campus.

-For further instructions about how to place holds and pick up your items, read Holds: Placing a hold on an item.
+For further instructions about how to request and pick up your items, read Borrowing items: Requesting an item.

 Yes.
 Students, staff, and faculty at Algonquin College can borrow from other libraries in two ways: